How Business Service Mapping improves ITSM processes

 Table of Contents

 Let’s start with a simple question.
-What does the lack of business service mapping-driven IT visibility looks like?
+What does the lack of business service mapping-driven IT visibility look like?
 It simply translates into a lack of clarity of intricate relationships within your IT environment.
-And this poses numerous challenges.
+This poses numerous challenges.
 One of which is hindering the functioning of efficient IT service management processes.

 As for the impact on specific ITSM processes, the struggle to identify critical dependencies can lead to delayed incident resolution and prolonged downtime.
 It also inhibits effective change management, making it harder to assess the impact of changes and implement them seamlessly.
 Furthermore, inadequate visibility into dependencies can leave organizations vulnerable to security breaches and hinder effective risk management.